 Lori is very eager and excited to become a part of the Lemberg community!
 She cannot wait to learn how to become a better teacher and to also share fun experiences with everyone at Lemberg.

-Explorers Teaching Fellow
+Voyagers Teaching Fellow

-Rachel graduated from Brandeis University in December 2012 with a degree in Education Studies, as well as minors in Early Childhood Education teaching and certification, and Creative Writing.
+Rachel graduated from Brandeis University in December 2012 with a degree in Education Studies, as well as minors in Early Childhood Education Teaching and Certification, and Creative Writing.
 Rachel started at Lemberg as a Teaching Assistant in 2009, and has since worked in both classrooms in various capacities, including Student Teaching with the Explorers in the spring of 2012.

 Rachel loves being part of the Lemberg community, and is thankful for the opportunity to continue to grow as a Teacher.
 Some particular interests include working with children with special needs, literacy and language learning, and art-integrated activities and exploration.

 Having worked with all ages at Lemberg, Karen's skills span many areas.
 She enjoys working with parents and helping families with the transition between home and school.
-Mentoring Brandeis Students and supervising student teachers is another important aspect of Karen's work at Lemberg.
+Mentoring Brandeis students and supervising student teachers is another important aspect of Karen's work at Lemberg.

 Associate Director of ACT: Raising Safe Program

-Karen devotes much of her time to helping toddlers and three year olds develop social sensitivity skills.
+Karen devotes much of her time to helping toddlers and three-year-olds develop social sensitivity skills.
 In addition to helping the children learn to express themselves verbally, Karen teaches basic American Sign Language as a form of communication.
 Her room is filled with sensory activities, books, art projects and smiling faces.